itsnotajulius/Databases/Recources/ConnectingNodetoMYSQL.md

 });
 ```

 Also, if your npm project is named "mysql" then you may encounter an error when trying to install the mysql npm package in the video that follows.
-The solution is simple, you can find it here.
+The solution is simple, you can find it <a href = >here.

 Please note, if you signed up for Goorm before October 29th, then see here for how to connect to MySQL with Node.